7 Best Digital Pianos with 88 Weighted Keys

 The piano also comes with 8 dependable tones, a metronome, a two track recording system, and MIDI connectivity.
 All of this for around $300 is truly an amazing package.

 I have to keep it real, however, and that means the truth is most people aren’t feeling Williams Pianos.
 And if you’re one of those people, you may want to try another affordable option.
 If so, I’d recommend the Yamaha P-115.
+(Please note, we have recently reviewed the new Yamaha P-125).

-This piano features Yamaha’s Graded Hammer Standard (GHS) key system, a dependable and awesome option for this price range of piano.
+The P-115 features Yamaha’s Graded Hammer Standard (GHS) key system, a dependable and awesome option for this price range of piano.
 It has hard, soft, medium, and fixed touch sensitivity settings, along with the tone generation of the original Pure CF Sound Engine, which features real authentic piano samples.

 High End Options for 88 Weighted Keys